bounce-inc/lockr/frontend/src/assets/description.en.md

 ## Password protection

 You can set a password when uploading.

 The download link is cryptographically unpredictable, so you don't need to set a password unless the link is likely to be seen by a third party.

-If you have to share the link in a possibly insecure manner, you can maintain security by setting a password and sending it separately from the link.
+If you have to send the link in a possibly insecure manner, you can maintain security by setting a password and sharing it separately from the link.
 There is no point in sending the link and password over the same route.

-To send a password, we recommend another service of ours, <a href="https://one-time.link/" target="_blank" rel="noopener">One Time Link</a>.
+To send a password, we recommend <a href="https://one-time.link/" target="_blank" rel="noopener">One Time Link</a>, another service of ours.